Hierarchical Models for Independence Structures of Networks: Discussion and future work

 \section{Discussion and future work}

-Our aim in this paper was to introduce a new approach in order to propose a new family of models, where each model is the combination of a known network model and the hierarchical model for a given dependency graph.
+Our aim in this paper was to introduce a new approach for proposing a new family of models, where each model is the combination of a known network model and the hierarchical model for a given dependency graph.
 There are, however, still many open questions regarding the proposed models as well as natural ways to generalize such approach.